desimetallica/week5-escalation-lab/README.md

     aws --profile bob lambda invoke --function-name privilege-escalation out.json
     ```

+After executing the escalation scenario, the next phase focuses on reconstructing the attack strictly from CloudTrail logs.

 ## Detection Logic

 The detection goal is to reconstruct the escalation using raw CloudTrail events.
 The escalation chain typically appears in CloudTrail as: